Insulin use while Breastfeeding

 A small, well-controlled study of women with type 1 diabetes mellitus using continuous subcutaneous insulin found that the average basal insulin requirement in women with type 1 diabetes who breastfed was 0.21 units/kg daily and the total insulin requirement was 0.56 units/kg daily.
 In similar women who did not breastfeed, the basal insulin requirement was 0.33 units/kg daily and the total insulin requirement was 0.75 units/kg daily.
 The 36% lower basal insulin requirement was thought to be caused by glucose use for milk production.

 Lactation onset occurs later in patients with type 1 diabetes than in women without diabetes, with a greater delay in mothers with poor glucose control.
 Mothers with type 1 diabetes also discontinue nursing at a higher rate during the first week postpartum.
 Once established, lactation persists as long in mothers with diabetes as in mothers without diabetes.
 However, as in women without diabetes, smoking has a strong negative impact on lactation among mothers with type 1 diabetes.
 Other factors that have been identified as causes of shorter duration of breastfeeding among type 1 diabetic patients are more frequent caesarean sections and earlier delivery.
+Among patients with gestational diabetes, those treated with insulin have a delayed onset of lactogenesis II compared to those not treated with insulin.

 Maternal Levels.
 Insulin is normally present in breastmilk.
 In one study, insulin levels in milk were 60 milliunits/L (range 6.5 to 306 milliunits/L) in 42 mothers without diabetes who had full-term infants between 3 and 30 days postpartum.
 Insulin levels averaged 59 milliunits/L on day 3 postpartum and 40 milliunits/L on day 7 postpartum in 24 mothers without diabetes who had full-term infants.
 Mothers of preterm infants had nonsignificant changes in milk insulin levels.